openbridge/clamav/README.md

 # Docker ClamAV

 We have paired Docker with ClamAV®.
-This delivers an easy to deploy open source (GPL) anti-virus engine used that can be used in variety of situations including email scanning, web scanning, and end point security.
+This delivers an easy to deploy open source (GPL) anti-virus engine that can be used in variety of situations including email scanning, web scanning, and end point security.

 The service runs `clamd` within a lightweight Alpine Linux Docker image.
 This provides a portable, flexible and scalable multi-threaded daemon, a command line scanner, builds with the current virus databases and runs `freshclam` in the background.